 How Long Can You Legally Take Maternity Leave?

-The short answer is that according to U.S. law you can take 12 weeks.
+The short answer is that, according to U.S. law, you can take 12 weeks of leave.

 The law says that if you have worked for your company for 12-months and have worked at least 1,250 hours and the company has 50 or more employees within 75-miles you may take up to 12 weeks of unpaid leave within a 12-month period under certain circumstances.
 For more information on FMLA check out the U.S. Department of Labor FMLA page.

 How Long Is the Average Maternity Leave?

 Your doctor will say your body needs six weeks to recover from childbirth and eight weeks if you had a c-section.
 FMLA will protect your job for 12 weeks, but (and that's a big "but") it is unpaid.
 So, the real question is how long can you afford to take an unpaid leave?

 Your choice may come down to money.
 If your company allows you to use sick time, vacation time, personal time and also offers short-term disability, you may be paid for some of your leave.
 Now would be a good time to start crunching the numbers.

 Just like there is no average pregnancy, there is no average maternity leave.

 You have many options you need to investigate.
 Then you'll decide the right length of time you can afford.

 How Does Short Term Disability (STD) Work for Maternity Leave?